-Salman Khan approaches Jodhpur Court, seeks permission to travel abroad
+Salman Khan gets permission to travel outside India, will visit Canada, Nepal and US

-Bollywood actor Salman Khan, who is out on bail after being convicted in the 1998 blackbuck poaching case, has approached the Jodhpur Court to seek permission to travel abroad.
-The Court will hear the matter on Tuesday and will announce its verdict on the same day.
+Bollywood actor Salman Khan, who is out on bail after being convicted in the 1998 blackbuck poaching case, was granted permission to travel outside India by Jodhpur District and Sessions Court on Tuesday morning.
+The actor will be travelling to Canada, Nepal and the USA from 25 May to 10 July.
 However, Salman Khan has not clarified the reason behind his requirement to travel abroad.
 The 52-year-old actor who was shooting for Remo D’Souza’s Race 3 was sentenced to jail for five years and is now out on bail.

-He cannot travel abroad until the court permits him to.
 The actor who last appeared in Tiger Zinda Hai, was found guilty of killing two blackbucks in Bhagoda ki Dhani in Kankani village near Jodhpur on the intervening night of October 1-2, 1998, during the shooting of Hum Saath Saath Hain.
 Apart from Salman, Saif Ali Khan, Tabu, Sonali Bendre and Neelam, who were also co-accused in the case, were acquitted.

 The actor had spent two nights in the Jodhpur jail before being released on bail.
 He then returned to Mumbai and began work on Race 3.
 Earlier, there were reports that the makers will shoot the remaining parts of the film in Leh instead of South Africa as Salman will not be allowed to travel outside India.